red-code-mp/MP-Master/README.md

 {
 }
 ```
-Resource object returns the result of `toArray($request)` for all undefined called method, otherwise it returns the result of defined called methods.
+Resource object returns the result of `toArray($request)` for all undefined called method, otherwise it returns the result of defined called methods
 ###Recommendation
 We recommend you to use [LModular](https://github.com/PShadowClone/LModular) if you want to get the benefits of the auto dependency injection which is the way that the library use to detect *Resource, **Repository, **Request, and **Model* automatically
 by creating the package with the same structure that the [LModular](https://github.com/PShadowClone/LModular) does, and naming all previous classes with the same name of the *Model* class.